Uzbek Gymnasium

-The school bears the name of Usmon Matkarimov who served as the head of Isfana's kolkhoz for many years and made a significant contribution to the town's development.
+The school bears the name of Usmon Matkarimov who served as the head of Razzakov's kolkhoz for many years and made a significant contribution to the town's development.
 Since it is the fourth gymnasium to be established in Leilek District, the school is also known as Gymnasium No. 4.

 Education is free at the Uzbek Gymnasium.
 Classes are offered for grades five through eleven.
 The school usually accepts more academically-inclined students.
 Some of the students, who mainly come from villages located in Leilek District, live in the school boarding house during the academic year.

 History

 The Uzbek Gymnasium traces its origins to September 4, 1999, when Jumaboy Boboyev, a geography teacher, opened experimental classes for perceptive students in Isfana Secondary School.
 Mavluda Qoʻldosheva, a teacher of the Russian language, was appointed Head of the Teaching Department.
 A total of 67 students were selected and divided into four classes.
 Initially, only twelve instructors taught the students.
 Over the years, both the number of classes and the number of instructors have increased.

-On January 20, 2000, the main office of Isfana's kolkhoz was acquired to establish the Uzbek Gymnasium as a separate institution.
+On January 20, 2000, the main office of Razzakov's kolkhoz was acquired to establish the Uzbek Gymnasium as a separate institution.
 The school has used the two-storey building, which was built in 1982, since that time.
-In 2000, the school was officially named after Usmon Matkarimov who served as the head of Isfana's kolkhoz for many years and contributed significantly to the development of Isfana and Leilek District.
+In 2000, the school was officially named after Usmon Matkarimov who served as the head of Razzakov's kolkhoz for many years and contributed significantly to the development of Razzakov and Leilek District.
 In May 2000, a bust of Matkarimov was erected in the school yard.
-That same year another school in Isfana that bore his name, namely, Usmon Matkarimov Secondary School, was renamed Amir Temur Secondary School to avoid confusion.
+That same year another school in Razzakov that bore his name, namely, Usmon Matkarimov Secondary School, was renamed Amir Temur Secondary School to avoid confusion.

 Shokirjon Toʻychiev served as principal of the Uzbek Gymnasium from 2000 until 2010.
 He was succeeded by Habibullo Sattorov, who headed the school until 2014.
 Since 2014 Bumayram Xolmatova has served as principal of the Uzbek Gymnasium.

 The following table lists the number of students and teachers for every academic year since the establishment of the school.